 The active participation of junior scientists at the Research Academy is promoted particularly through the exchange programme Leibniz MOBILE.
 Through this programme, young scientists can invite guest scholars (Leibniz INVITATIONS) and travel abroad for research and networking stays (Leibniz TRAVEL).

 Opportunities for Junior Scientists

-Through Leibniz invitations international scientists can be invited to Leipzig University for lectures, symposia, workshops on methodology and similar events.
+Through Leibniz INVITATIONS international scientists can be invited to Leipzig University for lectures, symposia, workshops on methodology and similar events.
 Doctoral researchers and postdocs may submit applications to invite guest scholars to the university.
 The Leibniz programme will cover the cost of travel and accommodations.

-Leibniz travels provides financial support to junior scholars at the Research Academy for research and networking stays at international universities and research institutes.
+Leibniz TRAVEL provides financial support to junior scholars at the Research Academy for research and networking stays at international universities and research institutes.
 The Leipzig Programme awards an allowance of up to 650€ for travel and accommodations for trips within Europe and up to 1000€ for trips outside of Europe.